National Health Service

 What will I pay?

 NHS dental charges are sorted into three price bands and reviewed yearly by the government.
-As of the 1st April 2020:
+You will not be charged for individual items within an NHS course of treatment.
+As of the 14th December 2020:

 If necessary, it also includes X-rays, a scale and polish, and planning for further treatment.